The E. M. Viquesney Doughboy Database

 Akron's Doughboy was one of the first three of the new 1934 cast zinc version that were all dedicated November 11 of that year.
 The two others were

 Anderson, South Carolina and Appleton, Wisconsin.
-All three are of the earliest zinc version in which the teeth don't show (in 1935 and later, the design of the mouth was changed so that the teeth were visible).
+All three are of the earliest zinc version in which the teeth don't show.

 While the rifle sling and barbed wire is missing, the photograph appears to depict a painted sculpture in very good condition.
 A 1993 report indicated that it was in need of treatment at that time.
 Based on photographs on file, treatment must have taken place since then.